-If you want to up your game, try to calculate your liquid net worth, which is only your liquid assets combined with your discounted illiquid assets.
+If you want to up your game, try calculating your liquid net worth, which is only your liquid assets combined with your discounted illiquid assets.

-15. Calculate How Much Money You Need To Retired
+15. Calculate How Much Money You Need To Retire

 When you track your net worth because your goal is retirement, it is crucial to know how much money you need for retirement.
 You want to see if you can be retired when you want to be retired, and you want to know where you are now.

-How much money you need to be retired completely depends on your desired lifestyle when you’re in retirement.
-There’s the rule of 25 that states you can calculate your total need of retirement funds by multiplying your annual future retirement spending by 25.
+How much money you need to retire completely depends on your desired lifestyle when you’re in retirement.
+There’s the rule of 25 that states you can calculate your total need for retirement funds by multiplying your annual future retirement spending by 25.

 For example, if you want to spend $24,000 per year in retirement, you need to have $600,000 (24,000 * 25).